 U.S. Sen. Roger Wicker openly opposes marriage equality on his official Senate website.

 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

 Status of LGBTQ+ Organizing and Community

 Starkville, MS, celebrated its second annual pride parade in 2019.
 In 2018, the city council initially rejected organizers’ permit application to hold the parade, but town officials reconsidered in the face of a federal lawsuit.
 The 2020 parade was postponed due to COVID-19 and is being held in April 2022.

 There are also annual pride events in Biloxi, Tupelo, Sioux Falls, Hattiesburg and Jackson.
 Most of them are less than five years old.

 Cultural Views of the LGBTQ+ Community

 In the past few years, there have been numerous transgender deaths in Mississippi, including Mercedes Williamson, Mesha Caldwell and Dee Whigham.
-Unless the assailant crosses state lines, the federal hate crimes law is not applicable to prosecute these hate crimes.
+Unless the assailant crosses state lines, the federal hate crimes law is not applicable to prosecute these as hate crimes.

 A 2018 – 2019 survey of LGBT+ people in Mississippi found that a majority of respondents (54%) reported experiencing verbal harassment in public places, while 47% reported being victims of sexual abuse or assault

 In April 2019, a straight Mississippi man was beaten so severely his jaw was broken in two places because attackers thought he was gay.